 It's important to understand that construction loans are short-term loans.
-That means it's imperative for veterans and military members to start working on the permanent financing as early as possible.
+That means Veterans and military members must start working on the permanent financing as early as possible.

 Lenders can take a couple of different approaches to turn that short-term construction loan into a permanent VA loan.
 One is to issue a VA purchase loan, and the other is to make a VA Cash-Out refinance loan.
 Guidelines and policies on this can vary by lender.

-The home will need to be constructed by a builder with a valid VA builder ID.
-These aren't hard to get, and it's even possible for veterans to build the home themselves.
-Builders will often need to provide a one-year warranty.
+Additionally, similar to a VA construction loan, the home needs to be constructed by a builder with a valid VA builder ID.
+These aren't hard to get, and it's even possible for Veterans to build the home themselves.
+Builders often need to provide a one-year warranty.